SuperIden3/C-Timer/README.md

 This project provides two simple C programs: `timer` and `stopwatch`.

-Both programs intelligently detect if their output (`stdout`) is a terminal (TTY).
+Both programs detect if their output (`stdout`) is a terminal (TTY).
 This allows them to provide a dynamic, single-line display when run in a terminal, or a newline-separated output when redirected to a file, ensuring clean and appropriate formatting for different use cases.

 ## Usage